denzii/fclite/README.md

   npm run dev
 ```

--
-**Client**
+Start the Client

-After all these, we can now move to a different terminal session and run the client there
+After all these, we can now move to a different terminal session and run the client there so they are both running.

 ```bash
  cd ~/fclite/client && npm start